-He’s best known for his 1950s-era collection, this Rimini Blu (1955-1965).
+He’s best known for his 1950s-era collection, this Rimini Blu.
 This iconic mid-century modern series contains over 150 designs, including bowls, vases, jugs and animal figurines, all glazed in a vibrant blue hue and embossed with abstract motifs and shapes.

-Londi created the first piece glazed in Persiano Blue, the Ball Vase, in 1955.
-Shortly after in 1959, he began to create more pieces in the proprietary glaze.
+Londi created the first piece glazed in Persiano Blue, the Ball Vase in 1955.
+Shortly after 1959, he began to create more pieces in this proprietary glaze.
 The collection holds historical importance because it helped to bring handcrafted and expressive works into the modernist design conversation in Italy.

 Though blue was not the only colour Bitossi favoured, it has become closely associated with the brand’s identity.
 The collection is still in production today and widely collected by ceramics enthusiasts.